berkeleyGamedev/DecalWebsite/pages/labs/lab3/lab3.md

 [Pixel Join Forum] - Where most of the information from this lab was pulled from.
 A solid resource to check in with when in doubt.

-[Pixelation​] - A great community of pixel artists, excellent for general knowledge and finding resources

 [aP's Dither Brushes] - Dithering brushes for Photoshop

 [Todo Asano​] - Twitch streamer who often streams drawing pixel art, good for ideas and inspiration